H1ghBre4k3r/tpi/README.md

 # TPI

 An small (and WIP) CLI for interacting with your local TuringPi 2 Cluster, written in Rust.
+Most of this code is ported from the original [Turing Pi repo](https://github.com/turing-machines/turing-pi).

 ### Prerequisites